 Trade volumes between the two countries have seen fundamental grows over the years; over 150 Swiss companies have opened operations in South Africa, thus contributing to Direct Foreign Investment (FDI).

-The Embassy plays a critical role in the enhancing and consolidation of bilateral relations with Switzerland, the Holy See and the Principality of Liechtenstein in the following areas: culture, social, economic and political.
+The Embassy plays a critical role in the enhancement and consolidation of bilateral relations with Switzerland, the Holy See and the Principality of Liechtenstein in the following areas: culture, social, economic and political.

 We hope you will find the site exciting and insightful.